and Billy E

 We now come to distance scoring.
-This format puts a premium on big plays, like when Michael Turner tears up the Georgia Dome with a long scamper to the end zone.
+This format puts a premium on big plays, like when Todd Gurley goes on a 70 yard TD run.
 Other home-run threats like DeSean Jackson become more valuable as well.
-Jackson led all receivers with 10 catches longer than 40 yards last year by the way.
 This can relate to kickers too, as some leagues reward bonus points for long field goals.
 Another key factor is if a WR or RB gets credit for return yards if they play special teams.
-This format will give guys like Percy Harvin or DeSean Jackson an additional boost in rankings.
+This format will give guys like Tyler Lockett or Darren Sproles an additional boost in rankings.

 This last one should be a no-brainer.
 Don't forget to bring your tiered FF Champs cheatsheet to the draft, and stay focused on the mission at hand, which is dominating your league.